-The ANFPP is being set up by health services across Australia.
-The program is currently being implemented at three sites.
-These are:
+The ANFPP is implemented by health services across Australia.
+The program is currently delivered by thirteen partner sites, including the following:

-In their ANFP program, Wuchopperen staff work to improve the long term health, social and economic future of Aboriginal and Torres Strait Islander children by assisting first-time pregnant mums and their families to develop knowledge and skills in essential child and maternal health principles and to give babies the very best start in life.
+In their ANFFP program, also known as the First Time Mums Program, Wuchopperen staff work to improve the long term health, social and economic future of Aboriginal and Torres Strait Islander children by assisting first-time pregnant mums and their families to develop knowledge and skills in essential child and maternal health principles and to give babies the very best start in life.
 Wuchopperen staff work in culturally appropriate ways to help new families grow strong, proud and resourceful children, and wise, healthy mums and dads.
 Wuchopperen uses the ANFPP to work towards closing the gap in the rates of illness, injury, disease and early death between Indigenous Australians and the rest of the population.

 Top End Health Service has been funded to deliver the ANFPP in four remote Aboriginal communities.
 These communities are Wadeye, Maningrida, Gunbalanya and Wurrumiyanga, where primary health care services are delivered by the Northern Territory Government.
 The implementation of this adapted international model into the remote Northern Territory setting as an outreach model will be unique in Australia.
 One Nurse Home Visitor is allocated to each community and will work alongside a local Strong Women Worker to deliver the program.
 The Nurse Home Visitor will fly in and out of the community on a weekly basis throughout the year.
 The Nurse Supervisor and the office is based at the Palmerston Community Care Centre.